MedveDomg/MarvelApp/README.md

  - Coil for downloading images from internet
  - Testing: mockk, spek, espresso

+Used libraries:
+ - retrofit for networking
+ - coil for image loading
+ - koin for DI
+ - junit, spek, mockk, espresso for testing

 Purpose of the project:
 - Show modern stack